 Our first encounter was a match-making group date.
 Two years down that lane he had silently mouthed, “You are a very special person and I love you.”
 The moment was magical, and the butterflies sang out of my stomach, “I am crazy for you too.”

 A story stylishly calligraphed onto thick handmade paper, but somewhere along the line, the brush broke.
 At times our gazes would collide, lighting up the same fire within, burning us both from the inside out.
 A string of moments spent together, welling up to release a band of colours to form a rainbow.
 But they flash by, leaving behind nothing in their wake.
-Years later, when you finally snooze the alarm no more but switch it off instead, only to realize that every sunset is beginning to a new dawn.
+Years later, when you finally snooze the alarm no more but switch it off instead, only to realize that every sunset is the beginning of a new dawn.

 Finally, out of slumber; I am awake.
 He remains oblivious to this.